Inside Daisy Clover: Reception

 Upon its release, the film was a box office and critical failure.
 However, the film later gained a cult following when it was shown on television and released on home video.

 The New York World-Telegram and The Sun found much to criticize: "[The film] conducts a spectacular travesty of some of Hollywood's preposterously lush nooks without stirring any notable amount of mirth.
 And it follows Hollywood's predatory smothering of an impulsive, endearing Cinderella without stirring much sentiment or sympathy...
 Oh!
 This pathetic innocent is hurt, hurt, hurt but no one cares, cares, cares so long as her picture is finished and rolls in dough, dough, dough...
 The makers of the picture do not care to make themselves altogether clear but there are hints of the depravity of its Hollywood in fleeting insinuations of dope and homosexuality.
 The orgies of sex and liquor are much more explicitly presented...
 [Natalie Wood] seems about to become the movie's biggest dubbing job since Rita Hayworth made her long series of musicals, coming equipped with a different voice for nearly every picture."

-At the time of the film's release, homosexuality was a highly taboo subject in American society and, prior to the 1960s, one of the topics the Hollywood Hays Code expressly prohibited.
 Redford reportedly insisted that his character, gay in the original novel, have some interest in women.
-Likewise the studio, fearful of the potential controversy, insisted that the film only acknowledge the character's bisexuality through a few bits of dialogue.
-Despite these limitations, the film is generally recognized for one of the early depictions of a gay or bisexual character in American cinema who is not ashamed of his sexuality and does not commit suicide.
+Warner Bros., fearful of the potential controversy, insisted that the film only acknowledge the character's bisexuality through brief and oblique lines of dialogue.

+The house that was destroyed at the climax of the film was once owned by actress Barbara La Marr.

 Accolades

 Soundtrack

-Wood's singing voice was dubbed by session singer Jackie Ward with the exception of the introduction to the song You're Gonna Hear from Me (by Dory Previn and André Previn, who composed the score).
-The song was later recorded by Connie Francis in English for the album Movie Greats Of the 60s (1966) and one year later in Spanish as Ya te hablarán de mi for the Spanish version of the album, Grandes Éxitos del Cine de los Años 60; by Dionne Warwick for the album The Windows of the World (1967); by Scott Walker on his début solo album Scott (1967); and by Barbra Streisand on The Movie Album (2003).
+Wood's singing voice was dubbed by session singer Jackie Ward with the exception of the introduction to the song "You're Gonna Hear from Me" (by Dory Previn and André Previn, who composed the score).
+The song was later recorded by Connie Francis in English for the album Movie Greats of the 60s (1966) and one year later in Spanish as "Ya te hablarán de mi" for the Spanish version of the album, Grandes Éxitos del Cine de los Años 60.
+It was also recorded by Dionne Warwick for the album The Windows of the World (1967), by Scott Walker on his debut solo album Scott (1967) and by Barbra Streisand for The Movie Album (2003).

-Wood's vocal recordings, completed for other songs, were unused and unheard on commercial recordings until the Film Score Monthly was released in April 2009.
+Wood's vocal recordings, completed for other songs, were unused and unheard on commercial recordings until the Film Score Monthly CD #187 was released in April 2009.